 The Adobe product life cycle begins by establishing relationships with third-party vendors who share our values and represent our dedication to responsible workplace practices.
-Our global supply chain spans North America, Asia, and Europe, and our commitments include compliance with federal, state, and local legislation; opt-in industry-wide efforts; and company-led initiatives.
+Our global supply chain spans North America, Asia and Europe, and our commitments include compliance with federal, state and local legislation; opt-in industry-wide efforts; and company-led initiatives.

-As an active and engaged member of the EICC, our Supply Chain Operations team participates in EICC Working Groups to continuously refine codes.
-We also administer the EICC Supplier Self-Assessment Questionnaire, a comprehensive survey tool used to identify potential corporate responsibility risks within a company’s global supply chain, to all tier 1 suppliers.
-To date, 100 percent of our tier 1 suppliers have completed and passed the questionnaire.
+For our remaining physical supply chain, Adobe has adopted EICC’s Code of Conduct as our program foundation, supporting better social, economic and environmental outcomes for those involved in our supply chain.
+We also administer the EICC Supplier Self-Assessment Questionnaire, a comprehensive survey tool used to identify potential corporate responsibility risks within a company’s global supply chain, to all Tier 1 suppliers.
+To date, 100 percent of our Tier 1 suppliers have completed and passed the questionnaire.